pwkwiatkowski/Vehi-lytics/README.md

-# JavaScriptMap
+# Vehi-lytics
-> This is my university project for HTML and JavaScript classes.
+> This is our university project.

 ## Table of contents
 * [General info](#general-info)